dobtco/wintersmith-knowledge-base/contents/articles/screendoor/messages/sending_messages.md

 Screendoor lets you send bulk messages to your respondents.
 You can use messages to follow up on promising responses for more information, send rejection letters in bulk, and more.

 To start, visit the Responses page for your project and check the responses you would like to send messages to.
-Press the &ldquo;More&rdquo; button and select &ldquo;Write message&rdquo; from the dropdown.
+Press the "More" button and select "Write message" from the dropdown.

 ![Sending a message.](../images/messages_1.png)